Overview

 2) Natural flavouring substance either in its raw state or after processing by traditional preparation process including drying, roasting, and fermentation.

-The regulation particularly listed prohibited food flavoring substance, however, there is no other negative list of prohibited food additives, since only permitted additives are allowed to be used in food.
+The regulation particularly lists prohibited food flavoring substance; however, there is no other negative list of prohibited food additives, since only permitted additives are allowed to be used in food.
 Limitations on the use of permitted food additives are that they must not be used to conceal any damage to or any inferiority in the quality of foods.
+Food additive usage compliance in Malaysia can be found in ChemLinked's Food Check tool.

 6. Specifications Standards for Food Additives

-Specifications for food additives are introduced in standards of MS 1281 Part 1 to Part 8 for acidity regulators, preservatives, antioxidants, flavour enhancers, stabilizers, thickeners and gelling agents, solvents, anticaking agents and colouring substances.
+Specifications for food additives are introduced in standards of MS 1282 Part 1 to Part 9 for acid regulators, preservatives, antioxidants, flavour enhancers, stabilizers, thickeners and gelling agents, solvents, anticaking agents, colouring substances and emulsifiers.
 Those standards contains specifications of food additives, weights and measures, contaminants, methods of analysis and sampling, and food additive manufacturing standards.

 7. Application for the Use of Food Additives